bedita/web-tools/README.md

 ## OAuth2 providers

-If you are using the `OAuth2Authenticator` and `OAuth2Identifier` classes you must pass the supported OAuth2 providers configuration when you are loadnig this classes in the authentication service.
+If you are using the `OAuth2Authenticator` and `OAuth2Identifier` classes you must pass the supported OAuth2 providers configuration when you are loading this classes in the authentication service.
 Here a brief example:

 ```php